It’s leg day, and you’re torn between whether to deploy the popular squat or the trusty leg press to give your quads a burn inducing workout.

 Other benefits of squats include:

-- Squats strengthen your back and core muscles, like the abdominals and hips.
+- Squats strengthen other lower body muscles like your back and core muscles, like the abdominals and hips.

 - Squats can promote flexibility and strength in the knees.

-- As a lot of the focus is on maintaining a straight back, squats are also great for posture.
+- As a lot of the focus is on maintaining a straight back, squats are also great for upper body features like your posture.

 So, which one should I do?